 Washington International School is in the process of trying to decide what kind of school it wants to be.
 It is on of the very few DC schools that does not require the SSAT or ISEE for middle and high school applicants.
 I think due to this exception they are not getting the academic quality of students that they need.
 Yes this is a difficult school but has many inequities due to this testing issue and also due to a large number of "lifers"..students who were accepted in pre-school or kindergarten and who if were to apply today would not be admitted.
 Enrollment numbers have always been strong due to IMF and World Bank tuition help but that is changing and to truly step up into the top tier of DC schools the school needs to make some admission policy changes.
 That said if your child can handle the intense schedule and the social scene which is very advanced they will get a good education while existing in a very small bubble.
 The school boasts of its diversity but diversity has two sides one being people from all over the world and the other side being inclusivity.
 The parental body is very inclusive while the student body is extremely cliquey.

 Washington International School - Tregaron Campus is a private high school in Washington.
-The principal of Washington International School - Tregaron Campus is Clayton Lewis and can be contacted at email@example.com.
-457 students go to Washington International School - Tregaron Campus and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Asian.
-The student to teacher ratio at Washington International School - Tregaron Campus is 9:1.
+The principal of Washington International School - Tregaron Campus is Clayton Lewis and can be contacted at firstname.lastname@example.org.
+457 students go to Washington International School - Tregaron Campus and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Asian.
+The ratio of students to teachers at Washington International School - Tregaron Campus is 9:1.
 Duke Ellington School of the Arts is one of the nearest high schools.

 - Ceramics sculpture

 |Native American or Native Alaskan||0.2%||%|